IbraheemTuffaha/python-fastapi-template/README.md

 docker run -p 8000:8000 -it app
 ```

-### Note:
+### Notes
-If you face an issue with git ssh access while pushing new changes, run `ssh-add $HOME/.ssh/<your ssh key>` in terminal outside the devcontainer.
+- If you face an issue with **git ssh access** while pushing new changes, run `ssh-add $HOME/.ssh/<your ssh key>` in terminal outside the devcontainer.

+- If you face an issue during **devcontainer build**, make sure the repo is marked as trusted in VSCode.
+Check `Source Control` tab in the sidebar to mark the repo safe, then rebuild the devcontainer.